ARSINOE-project/data-management-service/docs/source/index.rst

 .. http:get:: /list-datasets

-   Retrieves a list of the datasets in the Data Catalogue.
+   Retrieves a paginated list of the datasets in the Data Catalogue.

    :query string case_study_id: The id of the case study.
 Specifies the case study to which the datasets belong.
 If not provided, then all datasets in the catalogue are returned. (*optional*)

    :query int page: The page number.
-While discovering pages starting from zero and upwards, the first page that returns fewer than 100 results or no results is the last / next from last accordingly.

    :requestheader Authorization: `API token` (*optional*)